unscalable/uj-licensemanager/README.md

 - 🛠️ **Customizable License Types**
   Driver, Weapon, Hunting, and more—fully customizable to match your server's needs.

+- 🔄 **Radial Menu Integration**
+  Allows for opening the License Manager interface through a radial menu, giving users more flexibility.

 ---

 ## 🧩 How It Works